Sigrid Thornton

 Sigrid Madeline Thornton AO (born 12 February 1959) is an Australian film and television actress.
-Her television work includes Prisoner (1979–80), All the Rivers Run (1983), SeaChange (1998–2019) and Wentworth (2016–2018).
+Her television work includes Prisoner (1979–80), All the Rivers Run (1983), SeaChange (1998–2019) and Wentworth (2016–18).
 She also starred in the American Western series Paradise (1988–91).
 Her film appearances include Snapshot (1979), The Man from Snowy River (1982), Street Hero (1984) and Face to Face (2011).
 She won the AACTA Award for Best Guest or Supporting Actress in a Television Drama for the 2015 miniseries Peter Allen: Not the Boy Next Door.

-Biography

-Early years
+Early life

 Thornton was born in Canberra, the daughter of Merle, an academic and writer, and Neil Thornton, an academic.
 She was raised in Brisbane, attending St. Peter's Lutheran College.
-For two years, she lived in London, where she was a member of the Unicorn Theatre.
+For two years, from the age of seven, she lived in London, where she was a member of the Unicorn Theatre.
+She was bullied for her Australian accent in her time there.

-Back in Brisbane she attended Twelfth Night Theatre Junior Workshop and in 1970, during the Captain Cook Bicentenary Celebrations, Thornton appeared before Queen Elizabeth II as Rosa Campbell-Praed in Looking Glass on Yesterday.
-Thornton was a student of noted theatre director, Joan Whalley.
+After the family's return to Brisbane, the family participated in an Anti-Vietnam war demonstration, leading to their arrest.
+She attended Twelfth Night Theatre Junior Workshop and in 1970, at the age of 11 and during the Captain Cook Bicentenary Celebrations, Thornton appeared before Queen Elizabeth II as Rosa Campbell-Praed in Looking Glass on Yesterday.
+She was a student of noted theatre director, Joan Whalley.

 Career

-She acted in TV series Homicide in 1973 and Division 4 in 1975.
-She also appeared on The Sullivans, as Elizabeth "Buffy" Turnbull.
+Film and television

+Through Twelfth Night Theatre, Thornton auditioned for Melbourne-based Crawford Productions who at the time, were scouting for talent interstate.
+She scored her guest professional job very soon afterwards at the age of 13, on Homicide.
+From there, the director recommended her for a guest part on Division 4.
+She also guested on Matlock Police and Bluey, before accepting a recurring role on The Sullivans as Elizabeth 'Buffy' Turnbull in 1977.
+She studied drama briefly at university, before moving to Sydney and then Melbourne to pursue her acting career, after deciding to learn her craft on the job.

-In 1977, Thornton made her film debut as Wendy in The FJ Holden directed by Michael Thornhill, and in the same year as Maria in the film adaptation of Henry Handel Richardson's colonial Australian novel, The Getting of Wisdom (1977) directed by Bruce Beresford.
-In 1978, Thornton appeared in the Australian television sequel of the British comedy series Father, Dear Father in Australia and Cop Shop,.
-The same year she played Angela in the film Snapshot (aka The Day After Halloween) directed by Simon Wincer, for which role she was nominated for Australian Film Awards Best Actress in a Feature Film in 1979.
+Thornton made her film debut as Wendy in the 1977 coming-of-age film The FJ Holden, directed by Michael Thornhill, and in the same year as Maria in the film adaptation of Henry Handel Richardson's colonial Australian novel, The Getting of Wisdom, directed by Bruce Beresford.
+In 1978, Thornton appeared in the Australian television sequel of the British comedy series Father, Dear Father in Australia and Cop Shop.
+The same year, she played Angela in the horror film Snapshot (aka The Day After Halloween) directed by Simon Wincer, for which she was nominated for the 1979 Australian Film Institute Award for Best Actress in a Feature Film.